Rotating detonation engine: Concept

 The basic concept of an RDE is a detonation wave that travels around a circular channel (annulus).
 Fuel and oxidizer are injected into the channel, normally through small holes or slits.
 A detonation is initiated in the fuel/oxidizer mixture by some form of igniter.
-After the engine is started, the detonations are self-sustaining.
+After the engine is started, the detonation is self-sustaining.
 One detonation ignites the fuel/oxidizer mixture, which releases the energy necessary to sustain the detonation.
 The combustion products expand out of the channel and are pushed out of the channel by the incoming fuel and oxidizer.

-Although the RDE's design is similar to the pulse detonation engine (PDE), the RDE is superior because the waves cycle around the chamber, while the PDE requires the chambers to be purged after each pulse.
+Although the RDE's design is similar to the pulse detonation engine (PDE), the RDE can function continuously because the waves cycle around the chamber, while the PDE requires the chambers to be purged after each pulse.